 Ciara commented on the controversy in an Instagram post and clarified her comments.

 "I was once that girl wanted to be loved a certain way but was making the wrong choices," said Ciara.
 "I found myself at my lowest moment.
 I was a single mom sitting at home, and I then realized that the perfect love I was looking for was how God loves me, how He wants me to be loved, and how He was calling me to be a mom and a woman.
 That’s when I realized married or not married…I needed to love myself. #LevelUp"

 While Ciara claimed she didn’t mean to offend women, many women, especially Black women, rightfully felt they were being slut-shamed.
 Women often feel they have to change who they are or be a dutiful 1950’s version of a housewife to land a husband.
 Ciara’s post reinforced a stereotype that women have to fit some premade mold to get a husband and can’t just be themselves.

 Not only does this antiquated belief hurt women, but it also hurts men, too.
-As Amber Rose mentioned in comments last year, attitudes like Ciara’s teach men not to value women who are open with their sexuality.
+As Amber Rose mentioned in comments last year, attitudes like Ciara’s teach men not to value women who are open with their sensuality.

-"As a society, we teach our boys to treat women a certain way, or you treat women with respect, but if a woman is promiscuous ― which, I literally hate that word ― but if a girl makes a conscious decision to have multiple sex partners or has had multiple relationships or has a reputation of having sex, she’s a “hoe.”
+"As a society, we teach our boys to treat women a certain way, or you treat women with respect, but if a woman is promiscuous ― which, I literally hate that word ― but if a girl makes a conscious decision to have multiple copulation partners or has had multiple relationships or has a reputation of having copulation, she’s a “hoe.”
 Period.
 It’s just how it is.
 She’s a hoe, she’s unwife-able, you can’t take her seriously, and she’s disgusting, right?
 That’s what society teaches boys," said Rose.

-While Ciara meant well in her posts, Union’s advice is a more modern take on women’s sexuality that lets women decide for themselves if they’re wife material- if they even choose to get married.
+While Ciara meant well in her posts, Union’s advice is a more modern take on women’s sensuality that lets women decide for themselves if they’re wife material- if they even choose to get married.